remix-run/remix/.changeset/flat-rivers-wait.md

 "@remix-run/dev": patch
 ---

-fix: write resources imported only by resource routes to `assetsBuildDirectory`
+Add resources imported only by resource routes to `assetsBuildDirectory`